JamesAndrewKing/GaussNewtonShapes/README.md

 This is the code used in my Master's Thesis where I train Implicit Neural Shapes to solve Plateu's Problem using only constraints.
 The project is forked from (https://arturs-berzins.github.io/GINN/) and builds upon their minimal surface experiment by implementing Gauss-Newton Natural Gradient Descent.

-Minimal surface experiments in notebooks, rest of my code in external->preconditioning

 !!Under Construction!!
 ## Organization